-We laughed and ridiculed with pity about how marriages are hyped even before you reach the so called ‘appropriate’ age, right from the time you are born.
+We laughed and ridiculed with pity about how marriages are hyped even before you reach the so-called ‘appropriate’ age, right from the time you are born.
 The boy’s parent can start to wonders for a pretty bride whom they would choose for their son and the girl’s parents desires for the eligible engineer, doctor kind of bachelor as their groom right there at the hospital as they experience holding her in their arms for the first time.
-While all this dreaming and aspirations are on, parents to a son confidently spends on his education to their best ability knowing that it would be retrieved with pride from the bride during his wedding and coincidentally, parents to a girl, go through the drill of savings for her marriage along with her education.
-In most cases, there are a host of orthodox people who do not even believe in educating daughters as one day, she eventually has to get married and be gone.
+While all this dreaming and aspirations are on, parents to a son confidently spend on his education to their best ability knowing that it would be retrieved with pride from the bride during his wedding and coincidentally, parents to a girl, go through the drill of savings for her marriage along with her education.
+In most cases, there are a host of orthodox people who does not even believe in educating daughters as one day, she eventually has to get married and be gone.

-Now this and many more to the history is about the age old traditions and followers but what about how the new gen takes it?
-I salute the guys who take marriages more like a mutual ceremony and less like transaction and stand up against the society to attempt to bring in healthy changes but the problem still lies with the crazy other half.
+Now this and much more to the history is about the age-old traditions and followers but what about how the new gen takes it?
+I salute the guys who take marriages more like a mutual ceremony and less like transaction and stand up against the society to attempt to bring in healthy changes but the problem still lies with the crazy other-half.

 Girls are first taught to be educated and independent and then feared with societal worries that climbing too high on the education or professional ladder can lead to not finding the appropriate husband at all and be doomed for life. ” You need to know to cook”, ” You can’t be so thin, ” You can’t be so fat” ” You can’t wear such clothes”, ” You cant speak in such a tone” ” You need to look in certain ways” and the list gets endless, all for the sake of just getting married?